Thursday, December 26, 2013

 Sharp-pointed words in the blue of wind

-and the swarming which shines bright and sings
+and the swarming which shines bright

 not a note